JoeGreiner/SegmentPuzzler/README.md

 * [qdarkstyle](https://github.com/ColinDuquesnoy/QDarkStyleSheet): Provides fantastic stylesheets for the application.
 Licensed under the MIT License, with a copy included in the `qdarkstyle` directory.
 * [nitroshare](https://github.com/nitroshare/nitroshare-desktop): Inspiration for the `Windeployqt.cmake` script, which is licensed under the MIT License.
 A copy of the license can be found on top of the script.
 * [linuxdeploy](https://github.com/linuxdeploy/linuxdeploy), [linuxdeploy-plugin-qt](https://github.com/linuxdeploy/linuxdeploy-plugin-qt), and [AppImageKit](https://github.com/AppImage/AppImageKit): Tools used to create a Linux AppImage.
+* OS Icons are provided by [Iconoir](https://iconoir.com/), licensed under the MIT License.

 ## License